 Biking the Similkameen

-The outdoors is best experienced on our trails!
-With plenty of trails which have varying difficulty, there’s no excuse not to take advantage and explore our region.
+The outdoors is best experienced on our trails.
+There is plenty with varying difficulty, there’s no excuse not to take advantage and explore our region.
 Go solo, grab a partner, bring the family, or even a furry companion!

 View Biking locations map

 One of the most manageable cycling areas in the Similkameen is China Ridge.
-All levels of riders will find China Ridge rewarding, and it is set in the perfect natural setting.
+All levels of riders will find this area rewarding in the perfect natural setting.
 Just outside of Princeton, China Ridge is the perfect family cycling outing.

 Kettle Valley Loop

-Get more great trail ride information at the Princeton Visitors’ Centre in the heart of downtown Princeton.
+Get more great trail ride information at the Princeton Visitor Centre in the heart of downtown Princeton.